feelgd777/portfolio_projects/Walmart Sales Analysis.md

 To gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.

 ## Data:
 This dataset contains sales transactions from a three different branches of Walmart located in Mandalay, Yangon and Naypyitaw.
-The data contains 17 columns and 1000 rows:
+The data contains 17 columns and 1000 rows.
+The data can be found [here](./data/WalmartSalesData.csv).

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |